USS Cole (DDG-67): Redeployment

 In 2005 Cole participated in Exercise BALTOPS 05 in the Baltic Sea.
 Cole returned to the U.S. in early July and attended Fourth of July celebrations in Philadelphia.

 Cole deployed to the Middle East on 8 June 2006, for the first time since the bombing.
 While passing the port city of Aden, the ship's company manned the rail to honor the crewmembers killed in the bombing.
 She returned to her home port of Norfolk on 6 December 2006, again without incident.

 On 21 August 2006, the Associated Press reported that Coles commanding officer at the time of the bombing, Commander Kirk Lippold, had been denied promotion to the rank of captain.

 On 28 February 2008, Cole was sent to take station off Lebanon's coast, the first of an anticipated three-ship flotilla.

-USS Cole cruising the Atlantic during Exercise Joint Warrior, 2014.

 On 3 February 2017, a U.S. defense official told Fox News, "The Navy sent USS Cole to the Gulf of Aden following an attack earlier this week [30 January] on a Saudi warship off Yemen by Iranian-backed Houthi rebels".
 Both Iran and the Houthis have denied they are collaborating with each other.